Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Introduction

-The main objective of this paper is to show that the theory found in \cite{Gomis:2005pg} admits a well defined strong coupling expansion (i.e. large string tension expansion) around the theory of 8 free scalar fields propagating in flat 2d spacetime.
-We perform this expansion around the twisted BMN-like solution found in \cite{Andrea_JuanMiguel}\footnote{Other works on classical string solutions of the double rescaled non-relativistic action, encoding Spin Matrix Theory, can be found in \cite{Roychowdhury:2019sfo, Roychowdhury:2020dke,Roychowdhury:2021wte}.} after fixing uniform light-cone gauge\footnote{We point out that the Hamiltonian formulation for actions based on string Newton-Cartan backgrounds has been studied in \cite{Kluson:2018grx}.
-Moreover light-cone gauge has been fixed for a theory obtained from rescaling $t$ in AdS$_5$ and $\phi$ in S$^5$ \cite{Kluson:2017ufb}.
-However this rescaling of coordinates does not lead to the non-relativistic AdS$_5\times$S$^5$ string theory discussed in \cite{Gomis:2005pg}, since it does not single out an AdS$_2$ subspace inside AdS$_5$. }.
-However we can show this result only in the restricted setting where the common radius of AdS$_5$ and S$^5$ is large, where the 8 scalar fields become massless.
-The difficulties to generalise this result to the case of finite radius will also be explained.
+\item \emph{Semi-classical expansion.} We show that the Cartesian coordinates analogue of the non-relativistic theory proposed in \cite{Gomis:2005pg}, after fixing uniform light-cone gauge\footnote{We point out that the Hamiltonian formulation for actions based on String Newton-Cartan backgrounds has been studied in \cite{Kluson:2018grx}.
+Moreover, light-cone gauge has been fixed for a theory obtained from rescaling $t$ in AdS$_5$ and $\phi$ in S$^5$ \cite{Kluson:2017ufb}, which however does not single out an AdS$_2$ subspace inside AdS$_5$ as in \cite{Gomis:2005pg} and in our case.} and when the vacuum is the twisted periodic BMN-like string found in \cite{Fontanella:2021btt}, admits a perturbative expansion around free fields in large string tension and large AdS$_5$ radius.